 "Sandscapes in Southeast Asia: the social implications of sand mining on the Mekong River" (Abstract)

-Working title: "Spirits in Cambodia - Practice, Power and Politics" (Abstract)
+"Spirits in Cambodia - Existence, Power and Ritual Practice" (download/order here)

 Anthropology of religion (Buddhism, Hindu religions, Islam); Anthropocene, environmental management (especially related to sand mining), actor-network theory; science and technology studies; ethnographic methodology, spiritual legitimation of power

 Southeast Asia, especially: Cambodia, Indonesia

 One-year field research in Cambodia as part of the Phd project "Spirits in Cambodia".